YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CLOSEFAIL, Error while closing file descriptor dddd

-Run Time Error: GT.M records this error in the syslog whenever it attempts to close an open file descriptor dddd and the close returns with an error.
-After recording this error, the GT.M process resumes normal operation.
+Run Time Error: YottaDB records this error in the syslog whenever it attempts to close an open file descriptor dddd and the close returns with an error.
+After recording this error, the YottaDB process resumes normal operation.

 Action: Report the above error message along with the accompanying GTM-I-CALLERID message to your YottaDB support channel, as it may be a symptom of out-of-design operation.